BP: 1979 to 1997

-Walters was replaced by Robert Horton in 1990.
+Walters was replaced as chair by Robert Horton in 1990.
+Horton wrote on his appointment that he and his senior colleagues would adopt values representing the interests of "all stakeholders", including the company's employees, customers, shareholders, suppliers and the community".
 Horton carried out a major corporate downsizing exercise, removing various tiers of management at the head office.
 In 1992, British Petroleum sold off its 57% stake in BP Canada (upstream operations), which was renamed as Talisman Energy.
 John Browne, who had joined BP in 1966 and rose through the ranks to join the board as managing director in 1991, was appointed group chief executive in 1995.

 In 1981, British Petroleum entered into the solar technology sector by acquiring 50% of Lucas Energy Systems, a company which became Lucas BP Solar Systems, and later BP Solar.
 The company was a manufacturer and installer of photovoltaic solar cells.
 It became wholly owned by British Petroleum in the mid-1980s.

 British Petroleum entered the Russian market in 1990 and opened its first service station in Moscow in 1996.
 In 1997, it acquired a 10% stake for $571 million in the Russian oil company Sidanco, which later became a part of TNK-BP.
 Sidanco was run by Russian oligarch Vladimir Potanin who obtained Sidanco through the controversial loans-for-shares privatization scheme.
 In 2003, BP invested $8 billion into a joint venture with Russian oligarch Mikhail Fridman's TNK.

 In 1992, the company entered the Azerbaijani market.
 In 1994, it signed the production sharing agreement for the Azeri–Chirag–Guneshli oil project and in 1995 for the Shah Deniz gas field development.